thebeebs/oracle-code-adventures/serverless/README.md

 The function we are going to create will control the launch of a Space Rocket.
 It will accept some parameters, perform a calculation and then output some variables to control the launch.

-Once we have hosted our function we will submit it to a Mission Control Dashboard to see how our function performs.

 So let's get started!

 ## Installing Fn